ChaosData/caldum/README.md

 updated at runtime.
 It additionally provides annotation-based dependency injection similar to JAX-RS, enabling simpler development workflows that do not require application restarts.
-Lastly, Caldum provides an interface to extend function hooks with dynamic instrumentation.
+Lastly, Caldum provides an interface to extend function hooks themselves with dynamic instrumentation.

 ## Building